 The world of information technology (IT) has grown significantly in the last decade, and is slated to keep growing.
-The US Bureau of Labor Statistics (BLS) reports that computer and information technology occupations are expected to grow by 11 percent from 2019 to 2029, which is much faster than the average for all jobs .
+The US Bureau of Labor Statistics (BLS) reports that computer and information technology occupations are expected to grow by 13 percent from 2020 to 2030, which is faster than the average for all jobs .
 It’s an exciting time to consider a job in IT.

-But what is an information technology degree good for?
-Here are a few points to consider as you look into degree programs.
+What is an information technology degree good for?
+Here are four points to consider as you look into degree programs.

 Some employers might still prefer candidates with bachelor’s degrees.
-While many companies might be getting rid of their four-year degree requirements, the BLS shows that many computer-related entry-level positions generally require at least a bachelor’s degree .
-An IT degree can simply open up those doors that would’ve been closed to you otherwise, and increase your job options.
+While many companies might be getting rid of their four-year degree requirements, the BLS shows that many computer-related, entry-level positions generally require at least a bachelor’s degree .
+An IT degree can simply open up those doors and increase your job options.
 That said, if you’re trying to land an entry-level IT job, there can be less expensive and quicker ways to get the training you need, like certifications.

 You’ll learn in a structured environment.
 Enrolling in a degree can create a structured environment where you’ll have a set schedule, and professors and peers to ask questions.

 Higher degrees are linked to higher incomes.
-High school graduates in the US earn a median weekly income of $792 a week, while college graduates made a median of $1,426 a week, according to 2021 BLS data .
+High school graduates in the US earn a median weekly income of $817, while college graduates make a median of $1,474 a week, according to 2021 BLS data .
 So while it’s possible to get your foot in the door in the IT world without a degree, you might find that having a degree can be more financially lucrative in the long run.

 There’s good news for people who don’t have the capacity to commit to earning a degree: getting a job in IT without a degree is very much possible.